jimshawx/jammy/ReadMe.md

 ### The not so good stuff

-* There are lot of problems with DMA timing
+* There are still quitw a lot of problems with DMA timing
 * More efforts need to be made to get closer to cycle exact
 * CD32 CDROM and NVRAM not working
 * Emulation of CPUs running faster than the standard 7MHz is poor